Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Effervescence**: Whenever you cast a healing spell of first level or higher, you can make one additional attack when you take your next attack action.

-**Peppermint**: Whenever you hit an attack with this weapon you can heal one ally other than yourself within 30 feet of you an amount equal to twice your proficiency bonus.
+**Peppermint**: Whenever you hit an attack with this weapon you can heal one ally other than yourself within 30 feet of you an amount equal to your proficiency bonus.

 **Healing Power**: Your healing spells heal for 3 additional hit points.